 Weight limit of 440 pounds.
 Stable and comfortable.
-Inflates and deflates in one minute.
-Includes mat, two inflatable pillows, child safety baffle, car air pump, repair patch, and storage bag.
+Inflates and deflates in 1 minute.
+Includes mat, 2 inflatable pillows, child safety baffle, air pump, repair patch, and storage bag.
 Two-piece mattress and support must be inflated separately.

 It's a great length for children, but adults will likely need to curl their legs up when sleeping.

 Flock surface is skin-friendly.
 Comes with 2 pillows, an electric pump, and 3 inflating funnels.
 Inflation takes only about 5-8 minutes.
 PVC material is soft and cool on the body.
 You can adjust its firmness to support up to 3 adults.

 You'll have to open 3 separate valves to inflate it.

 Structured to protect the head and keep you from falling.
 Wavy design stabilizes 2-3 adults in most vehicles.
 Moisture-proof PVC on the bottom makes it possible to use conveniently on grass, floors, and beachy sand.
 Also comes with a carrying case for easy mobility.

 To carry persons with more weight, you'll need to inflate multiple times for thickness.

 High-capacity mattress is fortified with a cushion setting that provides comfort to more than 1 human and pet.
 Stays stably inflated for up to 10 hours, and material is strong enough for use in the vehicle or on the floor.

 Mattress is short for people over 5 feet tall.